Viori Shampoo Bar Review: Hair Products that Support a Tribe in China? [We visited them!]

 The way Viori collaborates with its main supplier is really unique, so I wanted to take some space to talk about it.

-Lynsie, one of Viori’s founders, told me about some of the roadblocks to getting started:
+Lynsie, one of Viori’s founders, told me about some of the roadblocks the company dealt with getting started:

-1. The village is extremely remote (about 3 hours from the nearest metropolitan area) and quite literally at the top of a mountain.
+- The village is extremely remote (about 3 hours from the nearest metropolitan area) and quite literally at the top of a mountain – check out our YouTube video to see this first hand!
+(Coming soon.)
 Getting proper shipping trucks and transportation was, and still is, an issue.

-First, Viori buys Longsheng rice from the tribe at a 2x markup compared with the normal price they’re able to get for it.
+Viori buys Longsheng rice from the tribe at a 2x markup.

 The tribe has been in the rice industry for hundreds of years, and have many thousands of acres of rice terraces.
 They have several distributors in China, which they worked with before Viori was founded in 2019, and continue to work with now.

-Secondly, Viori reinvests 5% of their profits back into the tribe.
+Viori reinvests 5% of profits back into the tribe.

 The tribe decides how to invest it, and the Viori team in China is there to support with logistics.
 Lynsie told me a bit more about this process: